 - Shuffle your 20 card deck and place it face down in front of you.

 - Turn over the top card in your deck and place it face up on your deck.
 This is your on-deck card.

 - Place your on-deck card into play this is the start of your first field.
 Now turn over a new on-deck card.

 - Repeat steps 1–3 until you have two Cursed Lands in your field and a third one on-deck.

 The way this game decides first player is extremely unique.
 Each player gets a Mana Token, and one of them has a star on the back.
 Shuffle randomly and hand them out to all players.
 Whoever ends up with the star mana token is first player.

 Mystic Vale Was Awarded

 2017 ORIGINS Award for Best Traditional Card Game

 Fan Favorite Traditional Card Game Award

 These phases must be followed in order.
-Example in photo's below.
+See the examples in the photos above.